Adroiti/docs-for-code-review-tools/ESLint/vue/no-deprecated-scope-attribute.md

-Pattern: no deprecated scope attribute
+Pattern: Use of deprecated `scope` attribute

 Issue: -